xlcollaborative/xlc-agreement/agreement.md

 ### Change of Address

-Any contributor may change their address for communication going forward by [communicating](#communications) their new address from their current address.
-Alternatively, any contributor may change their address for communication going forward by [communicating](#communications) their new address from a different address and securing [supermajority approval](#supermajority), without any opposing message from the address to be replaced.
+Any contributor may change their address for communication going forward by [circulating](#circulating-messages) their new address from their current address.
+Alternatively, any contributor may change their address for communication going forward by [circulating](#circulating-messages) their new address from a different address and securing [supermajority approval](#supermajority), without any opposing message from the address to be replaced.

 ## Voting